Course Descriptions

 Theory and practice of teaching writing in secondary schools and colleges.
 Graduate-level requirements include a special topics paper.

-This course will provide a general overview of the TESL profession covering prominent theories, methodologies, and issues in the field.
+The course will provide a general overview of the TESL profession covering prominent theories, methodologies, and issues in the field.
 Coursework will cover the major methods, including Grammar-Translation, the Direct Method, Audiolingualism, and Communicative Language Teaching.
-In addition, issues of learner variables, motivation, and contexts of teaching and learning will be addressed.
+In addition, issues of learner variables, motivation, and contexts of teaching and learning will also be addressed.
 Students will participate in mock lessons, tutoring sessions, and observations.
+Graduate level requirements include a 12-15 page research paper with bibliography of at least eight sources.

 This course provides an introduction to the teaching of second, foreign, or additional language (L2) writing in diverse contexts.
 Through readings, discussions, and activities, you will develop your understanding of the theory, research, and practice of L2 writing.
 We will explore a range of issues, including L2 writing development, culture and identity, pedagogical approaches, course design, feedback on student writing, and writing assessment.
 While we will work to develop familiarity with L2 writing research and theory and its inter-relations with L1 composition, the course will be grounded in practical and hands-on work with the goal of building your pedagogical knowledge as well as tools and strategies for working with second language writers across settings.

-This course explores the theory, practice, and pedagogical application of the latest Internet and communication technologies in second/foreign language education, situated in view of the latest CALL (computer-assisted language learning), CMC (computer-mediated communication), SLA/D (second language acquisition and development), and applied/educational linguistics research.
+This course explores the theory, practice, and pedagogical application of the latest Internet and communication technologies in second/foreign language education, situated in view of the latest CALL (computer-assisted language learning), CMC (computer-mediated communication), SLA (second language acquisition and development), and applied/educational linguistics research.
 These technologies include, but are not limited to, synchronous and asynchronous chat, blogs, wikis and collaborative documents, audio (podcasting), video, virtual world/digital gaming, mobile/handheld computing, and social networking tools and sites.

 The development and exchange of scholarly information, usually in a small group setting.
 The scope of work shall consist of research by course registrants, with the exchange of the results of such research through discussion, reports, and/or papers.